MoiraMarques/projeto/Universal-subtitles-api.md

-## Fetching a list of languages for a video url
+## Fetching subtitle languages for a video url

+The url for fetching subtitles is `http://universalsubtitles.org/en/api/subtitle_existence/?video_url=<VIDEO_URL>`, where `<VIDEO_URL>` is the url for the video.

+## Fetching subtitles for a video url

-The url for doing fetching is `http://universalsubtitles.org/en/api/subtitles/`.
+The url for fetching subtitles is `http://universalsubtitles.org/en/api/subtitles/`.
 Query string parameters are:

 <table>
   <tr>